calebmaughan/QuizSite/README.md

 you need to do to get up and running.

 * Inside of both the client and server directories, run `npm install`.
-This will install all of the dependencies required by the package.json files in each directory.
+This will install all of the dependencies required by the `package.json` files in each directory.

 * Test to make sure that everything is working correctly.

   * Inside of the client directory, run `npm start`.
-This will spin up a react server which you should be able to reach at "localhost:3000"
+This will spin up a react server which you should be able to reach at `localhost:3000`

   * Inside of the server directory, run `npm start`.
-This will spin up a very simple server that outputs to the console and renders a blank webpage at "localhost:3001"
+This will spin up a very simple server that outputs to the console and renders a blank webpage at `localhost:3001`

+## Testing Our API
+There are several simple API calls that have been implemented (these by no means will be in the final product).
+Here is how you test them:

+1. Make sure that your local repo is up to date... duh
+2. Make sure you have [Postman](https://www.getpostman.com/) installed...
+It's a beautiful program :')
+3. Spin up the Express server (ie. `npm start` in the server directory)
+4. In Postman, select the type of CRUD action you'd like to perform and the URL `localhost:3001/api/users`.
+When performing a POST or PUT, ensure that in Postman Body>x-www-form-urlencoded is selected.
+Oh, and don't forget to enter key value pairs that you want to POST or PUT.
+This is important!!
+Now you can POST, PUT, GET and DELETE away!!

+Note: You are performing CRUD operations on my mLab database.
+Go ahead and make your own and change the username and password in line 8 of `server.js`.
+`mongoose.connect('mongodb://<username>:<password>@ds117485.mlab.com:17485/live-polling-test')`

+Let's add a bit of API and model documentation for quick reference.

+## API Documentation
+Add some shiz here....

+## Model Documentation
+More shiz belongs here too...

 ## Committing Rules
-1. When committing your code, do not include the "node_modules" files in either directory.
+1. When committing your code, do not include the `node_modules` files in either directory.
 These are installed when running the `npm install` command.
 However, when you add a new node modules, make sure you run `npm install <module name> --save`.
-This will save the module name in the package.json file and allow us to easily keep track of dependencies.
+This will save the module name in the `package.json` file and allow us to easily keep track of dependencies.